 Our hearts hurt for those affected by COVID.
 Those who are ill, survivors of those taken by the virus, service employee's continuing to work, front-line medical and science warriors, those who lost their job or savings, those who are isolated alone and those stuck at home in harsh relationships or with kids out of school and needy… it's all relative.
-It doesn't help to compare pain – pain is pain – we all need support through this.
+It doesn't help to compare pain – pain is pain – we all need support through this coronavirus pandemic.
 Period.

 So let's clasp hands and co-regulate one another through this as best we can.

-In this episode, Sue and Ann discuss how we are collectively processing the pandemic and provide some tools on how we can regulate our emotions during these times.
+In this episode, Sue and Ann discuss how we are collectively processing the coronavirus pandemic and provide some tools on how we can regulate our emotions during these coronavirus times.
 We are having experiences that are creating emotions that we do not normally have from a day-to-day basis and will have to understand how to process.

 Get the Facts but don't Rubber-Neck (southern term I think, slowing down and looking hard at a wreck on the freeway even though you don't really want to see).
 Use social media purposefully, don't get hooked watching the stats there is nothing to see there that will help us cope.
 It's being covered each time as new news, so our nervous system stays in alert.
 Limit social media and create your bubble of safety.

 Use sources you trust and don't act from rumors.